domin-mnd/cvet/README.md

 ## Tools

-There's a bunch of tools (or utilities) you can use.
+There's a bunch of tools you can use.
 One is `combination` function that accepts 2 parameters:

 - Amount of colors in a combination (default: 2)
 - HEX color of the initial color (default: random)